overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 * Since toolchain update libpam, libreadline and libhistory (supposedly the 32-bit versions from /usr/lib) throw ldconfig errors "Connot find mmap ....". need to fix that.

 * Want to make a live ISO image from an install.
 Have to figure out and how to generalize configuration then.
 I want that LiveISO to boot up and then open a terminal and greet the user with a ready to go folder with install scipts and packages.

+#### Abbreviations at the end of file names have the following meaning:

+RAHU - Run as (regular) user of your host distro

+RAHR - Run as root user of your host distro

+RASUN - Run as (regular) user of your final CLFS system NATIVELY (booted or via ssh)

+RASRC - Run as root user of your final system in CHROOT

+RASRN - Run as root user of your final system NATIVELY (booted or via ssh)

+RACU - Run as the CLFS-user (the special, under-priviledged user on your host distro to build the temporary system)